szymnli/password-manager/README.md

 For encryption and decryption the previously mentioned library `cryptmoji` was used.
 It was chosen because it seemed like a fun spin on encryption that is rarely used.

 #### Storing the vault
-The vaults are stored locally and not, for example in a cloud based database, due to this being a small project and there not being any plans for future scaling or publishing
+The vaults are stored locally and not, for example in a cloud based database, due to this being a small project and there not being any plans for future scaling or publishing.